FAQ

 Q: Where can I buy discontinued Star Trek model kits?

-A: The only good chance of finding the old AMT/Ertl and Revell/Monogram kits is on conventions or on auction sites, but be warned that kits cost at least twice the former shop prices, and I'm not even talking of the rare models.
-The good news is that there more recent Star Trek kits, from much better new moulds by Bandai and by Polar Lights, not to forget the Eaglemoss Official Starships Collection.
+A: The only good chance of finding the old AMT/Ertl and Revell/Monogram kits is at conventions or on auction sites, but be warned that kits cost more than twice the former shop prices, and I'm not even talking of the rare models.
+The good news is that there more recent Star Trek kits, from much better new moulds by Bandai and by Polar Lights, not to forget the Eaglemoss and Fanhome die-cast miniatures.

 Q: Can you tell me who did what in which episode and why?